Johnmiicheal/re-notify/README.md

 A cross platform app for your notes to use on all devices: desktop-app | web | mobile ... sharing notes with friends, family and colleagues just got easier

 -------------------------------------------------------------------
-##
-"I could not continue this because I've had a very bad and terrible experience using apollo servers, maybe its just because I don't have the skills or patience to learn it properly but I can't waste time building something that does not matter.
-I might return back to finish it whenever I feel like but just writing this so I can remember how I felt while building this."

 ## Still in development